x-Athena/tt-on-rod/README.md

 Road Map
 ========
+Athena : As a new player I haven't a clue what some of these milestones mean, but I do want to learn.

 Subject to change.
 Part of sharing is hoping that another mind can come up with some neat ideas to include.